GlobyAI/.github/profile/README.md

-# Are you a Globy hero?
+# Are you a Global Superhero?